japl-lang/JustAnotherJAPL/docs/bytecode.md

 - `0x9` -> Variable declaration.
 Note that constants are replaced during compilation with their corresponding literal value, therefore they are represented as literals in the constants section and are not compiled as variable declarations.
 - `0x10` -> Lambda declarations (aka anonymous functions)

-__Note__: The types whose name is followed by an asterisk require no size specifier, as they're 1 byte long and adding one would only waste space.

 ## Object representation